 Park Maintenance Division:

-Lake Louise Park is a located at 120 Merrimon Avenue and covers approximately 14 acres.
+Lake Louise Park is a located at 120 Merrimon Avenue and covers approximately 15.5 acres.
 The park features Lake Louise itself, playground facilities, outdoor exercise equipment, picnic shelters, a 0.61 mile walking track, grills, a beautiful waterwheel and fishing opportunities.
 Those who have both a State fishing license, purchased from the North Carolina Wildlife Resources Commission and a permit from the Town of Weaverville may fish in Lake Louise.
-Lake Louise is a catch and release lake so you must release any fish that you catch.
-For more information about obtaining a fishing license, please click here.
+For more information about obtaining a town fishing license you may contact Town Hall directly.

-The Main Street Nature Park, a 7.5 acre park, is located behind Town Hall, running parallel to Main Street to Pine Street, where there is a small parking area.
+The Main Street Nature Park, a 10 acre park, is located behind Town Hall, running parallel to Main Street from Town Hall to Pine Street, where there is a small parking area.
 This park allows for passive recreation such as walking, running, bird watching, picnics, photography and nature viewing.
 Leashed dogs are permitted on the walking trail.
 The park is a demonstration facility for creating natural habitats for flora and fauna.
+Established in 2019 the Town of Weaverville also hosts the Second Saturday Summer Series at a newly constructed stage found in the meadow within the park.
+Neighbors are invited to enjoy local musicians playing traditional music under the summer sky.
+Additional information related to this event may be found on the Town’s event calendar.

 The Water Production division of the Weaverville Water Department is responsible for producing all of the water distributed by the system.
 The Town of Weaverville owns and operates a 1.5 million gallon per day water treatment plant located in northern Buncombe County.
-In addition to water produced at the Water Plant, the Town has a connection with the Asheville-Buncombe Water Authority System allowing water to be purchased and sold between to two systems.
+In addition to water produced at the Water Plant, the Town has a connection with the City of Asheville and the Town of Mars Hill.